assently/Examples/README.md

 # Assently Examples
-This repository contains public examples for Assently CoreID.
-Examples for Assently E-Sign will be added here later.
+This repository contains example integrations of Assently CoreID and Assently E-Sign.